A Bible Study by Jack Kelley

 Just so, as the End of the Age draws near there will still be three kinds of people on Earth.
 They are the unbelievers of our time who will perish in the End Times judgments, modern Israel who will be preserved through them, and the Church who will be taken by God well before they begin.

 There some interesting similarities between Enoch and the Church.
 For starters, the name Enoch comes from a root which means to train or teach.
 To the church Jesus said, “Go and make disciples (students) of all men.”
 (Matt.
 28:19) And according to Hebrew tradition, Enoch was born on the day that would become Pentecost.
 It’s the same day the Church was born.
 I believe Enoch was an early type of the Church and his disappearance before the flood gave the first hint of a pre-tribulation rapture.

 But flee there quickly, because I can not do anything until you reach it.
 (Genesis 19:23)

 Abraham had struck a bargain with the Lord that if even 10 righteous people could be found in Sodom and Gomorrah He would spare the cities.
 The fact that the cities were destroyed indicates 10 righteous people could not be found there.
 But there was one, and though He wasn’t bound to do it, the Lord instructed the angels to get Lot out of town before commencing their judgment.
-Peter referred to Lot’s rescue from Sodom as evidence that the Lord does not judge the righteous with the wicked (2 peter 2:7-9) Lot therefore becomes a model of the Church, who with a righteousness imputed by faith, has to be removed from the time and place of judgment before it begins.
+As you see above, Genesis 19:22 tells us the angels could not execute the judgment upon Sodom and Gomorrah until Lot was safely away.
+Peter referred to Lot’s rescue from Sodom as evidence that the Lord does not judge the righteous with the wicked (2 Peter 2:7-9).
+Lot therefore becomes a model of the Church, who with a righteousness imputed by faith, has to be removed from the time and place of judgment before it begins.

 Where Was Daniel?